gitahead/gitahead/README.md

 Contribute by following the typical
 [GitHub workflow](https://guides.github.com/introduction/flow/index.html)
 for pull requests.
 Fork the repository and make changes on a new named branch.
 Create pull requests against the `master` branch.
+Follow the [seven guidlines](https://chris.beams.io/posts/git-commit/) to writing a great commit message.

 License
 -------